ALMA-DEV914/Notes-Saver/README.md

 My challenge is to create an application called Note Taker that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

-It's my job to build the back end, connect the two, and then deploy the entire application to Heroku.
+It's my job to build the back end, connect the front end, and then deploy the entire application to Heroku.

 ## Tools and Software